Prerendering is a technique that consists of preload all the elements on the page as a previous step before a web crawler can see the page correctly.

 Ideally, you don't need to think about prerendering: The default value

-automeans that the service can determinate if a website needs or not to have prerendering enabled to retrieve the content.
+automeans that the service can determine if a website needs to have prerendering enabled to retrieve the content or not.

 We provided to extra headers for reflecting the decision taking by the service.
 They are:

-x-fetch-mode: It determinates what fetch tecnhique has been used (being possible
+x-fetch-mode: It determines which fetch technique has been used (being possible

 x-fetch-time: It represents the total amount of time spent into the fetch step in a human readable format.